 Fort Benton had been established in Montana, about 100 miles below the Alberta border and Gap mentioned, by John Jacob Astor’s American Fur Company.
 It was later used as a base to establish a series of trading posts, finally made into forts, extending into Canada.
 This was late 1860s, early 1870s.
 One was Fort Whoop-Up (the name origin is disputed), now part of the tranquil Lethbridge, AB.
 Another was called Fort Standoff.
 You get the idea.

-So Americans “invaded” Canada to set up an illicit alcohol trade with the Blackfoot nation which caused great distress in the form of rampant crime, malnutrition and disease.
-The growing temperance movement in the east contributed to the feeling that this had to be stopped.
+So Americans “invaded” Canada to set up an illicit alcohol trade with the Blackfoot nation.
+It caused great distress in the form of rampant crime, malnutrition and disease.
+Growing Temperance sentiment in the East contributed to the feeling this had to be stopped.

-The NFB quite accurately refers to this malignity, however it elides a similar culpable role of British and Canadians for about 150 years after 1700, when HBC regularly traded or gifted alcohol for furs in Canada.
-The HBC from the early 1800s became concerned about the alcohol trade and slowly eliminated it, first by stopping the sale of alcohol to Indians, and then ending the gifting of liquor.
+The NFB refers quite accurately to this malignity, but elides a similarly culpable role of the British and Canadians for about 150 years from 1700, when HBC regularly traded or gifted alcohol for furs in Canada.
+The HBC starting in the early 1800s became concerned about the alcohol trade.
+It slowly eliminated it, first by stopping the sale of alcohol to the Indigenous, and later endin gifting of liquor.

-There is some question how closely the bans were enforced into the 1860s but in general, by the time the Americans in the Whiskey Gap were trading rotgut for pelts, the Canadian trade had mostly stopped (a problem lingered on the western coast).
-Canada was intent to stop Americans from re-introducing the scourge.
+There is some question how strictly the bans were enforced into the 1860s.
+In general though, by the time Americans in Whiskey Gap were trading rotgut liquor for pelts, the Canadian trade had mostly stopped. although some persisted on the Western coast.
+Canada became intent to stop Americans from re-introducing the scourge.

 The film paints the history of the Canadian west as a well-policed frontier versus the lawlessness and gunplay of the frontier south of the border.
 That may be true in general terms, but I’m not sure the subtext is all that different.